opencad-community/OpenCAD-php/permissions.md

 | Permanently Ban Users           | Yes                   | Yes                  | No                    |
 | Temporarily Ban Users (2 days)  | Yes                   | Yes                  | No                    |

-- The temp ban has a default of two (2) days but can be configured by HAs.
+- The temp ban has a default of two (2) days but can be configured by Head Administrators.
 This is useful for banning a member that has been committing FailRP or someone that is breaking guidelines pertaining to things such as Radio Traffic Etiquette.

 # NCIC/Civilian Database Permissions
 |Permission             | Head Administrator   |Administrator         |Mod                   | Identity Owner  |